<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6672188&amp;fmt=gif">

 What is the best software to track multiple rental properties?

 The best software depends on portfolio size, property types, and what you already run for accounting and access systems.
 For property management companies running condo, co-op, mixed portfolios, or luxury rental properties, BuildingLink centralizes messaging, work orders, rent collection, financial reporting, and access control on a single property management platform.
-For individual landlords managing fewer units, requirements are lighter and a smaller tool may fit better.
-Match the tool to the operation.
+For individual landlords managing fewer units, requirements are lighter and a smaller tool may work well.

 What is the most widely used property management software?